UKCloud/documentation/articles/connectivity/conn-faq-n3.md

 ### Can I vary my usage of the N3 connection?

-You can change your connectivity solution monthly by raising a Service Request via the [UKCloud Portal](https://portal.ukcloud.com/).
+You can change your connectivity solution monthly by raising a Service Request via the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal.

 ### Will I incur an upfront cost (setup fee)?